shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**55. Detection â€• In the context of object detection, different methods are used depending on whether we just want to locate the object or detect a more complex shape in the image.
+**55. Detection ― In the context of object detection, different methods are used depending on whether we just want to locate the object or detect a more complex shape in the image.
 The two main ones are summed up in the table below:**

 &#10230;